Braehead: King's Inch

-The original castle at Renfrew was built on King's Inch in the 12th century by Walter Fitz-Alan, High Steward of Scotland.
-It was abandoned in the 13th century and replaced by a stone castle in what is now the centre of Renfrew.
-In the latter half of the 15th century, Sir John Ross was granted the lands of Inch with the ruins of this castle, upon which he built a three-storey castle known as the Inch Castle.
+The initial castle at Renfrew was constructed on King's Inch in the 12th century by Walter Fitz-Alan, High Steward of Scotland.however It was deserted in the 13th century and substituted by a stone castle in what currently stands as the centre of Renfrew.
+By the latter portion of the 15th century, Sir John Ross was obtained the lands of Inch along with the remains of this castle, where he erected a three-storey castle known as the Inch Castle.

 In 1769, the King's Inch was purchased by Glasgow tobacco merchant Alexander Speirs, who demolished Inch Castle in order to build a country mansion, Elderslie House.
 Completed in 1782 (demolished in 1924), Elderslie House was designed by Robert Adam.

 Braehead power station

-The power station was built after World War II.
-It remained operational into the 1980s and was demolished in the 1990s.
+The power station was built after World War II, originally coal-fired but later converted to oil to reduce emissions.
+It was located on the north side of King's Inch Road, and remained operational into the 1980s, undergoing demolition in the 1990s.

 The Braehead explosion

 On 4 January 1977, a serious fire and explosion occurred at a warehouse in the Braehead Container Clearance Depot, adjacent to the Power Station.
 The fire was started accidentally by three boys who had lit a fire to warm themselves at a den that they had made, during the New Year holiday, from cardboard cartons stacked beside the warehouse.
-The fire detonated 70 tonnes of Sodium Chlorate weedkiller stored in the warehouse, producing a blast estimated by HM Inspectorate of Explosives as being equivalent to up to 820 kg of TNT.
+The fire detonated 70 tonnes of sodium chlorate weedkiller stored in the warehouse, producing a blast estimated by HM Inspectorate of Explosives as being equivalent to up to 820 kg of TNT.

-The explosion was heard across the whole Greater Glasgow area, sent flying debris up to 2.8 km away, shattered windows in about 200 shops and houses in Renfrew and Clydebank, and caused an estimated £6 million of damage.
+About 200 stores and homes in Renfrew and Clydebank had their windows shattered by the explosion, which was heard throughout the entire Greater Glasgow region and sent flying debris as far as 2.8 kilometres away.
+The explosion is estimated to have cost £6 million in damage.
 In large part due to the National Bank Holiday in observance of Hogmanay celebrations, there were no deaths.
 Twelve people required treatment for shock and minor injuries.